-About the Cycling Archive
+About the Cycle Archive

 These magazines capture cycling at its most experimental moment.
-Every issue has someone inventing a new type of brake, debating the merits of different wheel sizes, or arguing about whether bicycles will replace horses (spoiler: they didn't, but cars did).
+Every issue has someone inventing a new brake, debating wheel sizes, or arguing about whether bicycles would replace horses (spoiler: they didn't — cars did).
+The social history is just as rich: you can watch cycling go from a rich man's hobby to a middle-class craze to something that sparked genuine moral panic about women's independence.

 Built with curiosity about two-wheeled history.